 Original - because the first ever solo live performance of A Christmas Carol was given by Charles Dickens himself!
 He became famous and indeed, travelled the world, reading his own works.
 Maverick Theatre Artistic Director Nick Hennegan found an early script especially edited by Dickens for live performance and this is the script he has adapted.

-All finished for now!
-But we are planning performances for 2018 and 2019.
 Please sign up to our free mailing list if you'd like to know more

 Guy Masterson -ACTOR